AlyAEE/Data-Roles-Salary-Prediction-Project/README.md

-# Data Roles Salary Prediction: Project Overview:
+# Data Roles Salary Prediction: Project Overview

 * Developed a model that estimates data roles(data scientists, data analysts, data engineers, ml engineer) salaries (MAE ~ $ 18K) to help them better negotiate their salary when they apply for a job.
 * Scraped over 1000 job descriptions from glassdoor using python and selenium